javascript-tutorial/translate/Readme.md

 | Russian | [Contribute](https://github.com/javascript-tutorial/ru.javascript.info) | ![](https://translate.javascript.info/translate/percent/ru.svg) | ![](https://translate.javascript.info/translate/updated/ru.svg) | [ru.javascript.info](https://ru.javascript.info) |
 | Spanish | [Contribute](https://github.com/javascript-tutorial/es.javascript.info) | ![](https://translate.javascript.info/translate/percent/es.svg) | ![](https://translate.javascript.info/translate/updated/zh.svg) |  |

+Can you help to translate?
+Please click the "Contribute" link above and join in!

 ## Starting a new translation

+Your language is not in the list?

-If you would like to be the maintainer of a new translation, submit a PR adding a new file `{lang-code}.json` to the `langs` folder with the following information:
+If you'd like to create a new translation, submit a PR adding a new file `{lang-code}.json` to the `langs` folder with the following information:

 * [Language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-* List of maintainers
+* List of maintainers (one or more)

 For example: